maiaburaad/fastify-log-api/README.md

 while the code fallback is `10`.

-## BRIN
+## BRIN Evaluation

+A BRIN index on `timestamp` was explicitly evaluated during performance tuning.

-BRIN indexing was evaluated as part of the timestamp-range strategy and remains as a lightweight complement to the B-tree access paths.
+Unlike several discarded experiments, the BRIN index remained in the final schema as a lightweight complement to the primary B-tree indexes.

-It is not presented as a universal replacement for the composite B-tree indexes.
+Its role is deliberately limited: the B-tree indexes remain responsible for deterministic ordering, cursor pagination, and selective service/level queries, while BRIN provides a compact secondary index for large time-oriented scans.

+This reinforced the project's general optimization rule:

+> **test it, measure it, and keep it only when it earns its place in the final design.**

 ---